jschuster/-jschuster.github.io/_posts/2021/2021-08-29-why-inserting-newline-at-the-end-of-file.md

 * [Most editors](https://editorconfig.org/#pre-installed) will consider the settings in `.editorconfig` without any further action needed.
 * Added to git it is shared with your coworkers without any further action

 So while using Android Studio it will automatically insert a newline in any file you modify and save.
+(Please make sure that the bundled Plugin *EditorConfig* is not disabled - should be enabled by default 😉)

 Visual Studio Code requires an additional [plugin](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) to get this feature.